CtrlK

 3. Complete every task in the file and satisfy its gate condition.

 Ask questions ONLY to collect missing inputs or resolve genuine ambiguity (provider choice, credentials, phone number, self-hosted confirmation).
-Never ask permission to continue, never confirm an action the flow already implies — the user invoked onboarding, so creating the agent, enabling metrics, generating evaluators, and starting the first verification run are all pre-authorized.
+Don't pause to re-confirm an action the flow already implies — the user invoked onboarding, which is a request to create the agent, enable metrics, generate evaluators, and start the first verification run.
+(Your client's own tool-permission prompts still apply as normal.)
 No "ready to continue?", no "shall I create it?", no "want me to proceed?" — just do the step and narrate it.
 The one exception: when a gate is blocked (e.g. the testing-path description gate) present the blocker and the options.

 The Phases